-Implementation dates and effect on IP/non-IP 27 February 2019
+Implementation dates and effect on IP/non-IP

 Some Workgroup Participants noted that an implementation date other than 01 October would create a cross subsidy between IPs and non-IPs and also a difference of methodology between IPs and non-IPs, which is believed to not be compliant with TAR NC Article 6.3 in the view of Workgroup Participants.
 This was noted whilst considering the Legal Text on 27 February 2019 which would be required to enable a within-year effective date (e.g. Transition Document Paragraph 25.5).
 If there were to be an effective date other than 01 October there would be a different application of the methodology at IPs and non-IPs which is not believed to be compliant with Article 6.3, which would also create a cross subsidy between those points.
-Other Workgroup Participants wished to review this aspect of TAR NC again before agreeing with the Workgroup.

 Some Workgroup Participants noted that in 0678B, there is a recommendation for 01 October 2020 effective date, however the Proposer does not feel they can provide a solution for a mid-year change, since such a change is contingent on decisions over which the Proposer does not have control, e.g. licence changes/derogations.